Could the tide be turning on the grisly practice of shark finning?

 - Turning the tide on manta slaughter: A story in pictures

-- Indonesia government sinks Vietnamese shark poaching boat
+- Indonesian government sinks Vietnamese shark poaching boat